ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/architecture/data-science-process/create-features

 --------------------------------------------------------------------------------------------------------------------------
-Q: Which of the following metrics can be used to evaluate a classification model?
+Q-041: Which of the following metrics can be used to evaluate a classification model?
 Choose 2 answers from the options given below
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Recall
 b.
 AUC
 c.
 Mean absolute error
 d.
 Root mean squared error

 Answer: a.
 Recall, b.
 AUC

 Overall explanation : You can use the metrics of Recall and AUC to evaluate a classification model For more information on evaluating models, one can visit the below URL